cplusplusjasper/awesome-resources/packages.md

 [winapps](https://github.com/Fmstrat/winapps): Run Windows apps such as Microsoft Office/Adobe in Linux (Ubuntu/Fedora) and GNOME/KDE as if they were a part of the native OS, including Nautilus integration.

 [windows95](https://github.com/felixrieseberg/windows95): This is Windows 95, running in an Electron app.

+[wslg](https://github.com/microsoft/wslg): Enabling the Windows Subsystem for Linux to include support for Wayland and X server related scenarios

 [xournalpp](https://github.com/xournalpp/xournalpp): Xournal++ is a handwriting notetaking software with PDF annotation support.